 This is the fourth installment of an 11-part series on music industry agreements by attorney and legal author Steve Gordon, author of The Future of the Music Business (Hal Leonard 4th Ed 2015).
 Steve’s earlier installments covered contracts for synchronization licensing, management contracts, and production contracts (from hell).
 And for extra credit, you may want to check out Gordon’s scintillating look at the dangers of direct publishing deals.

-In this article, we’ll discuss music producer agreements in the context of the indie music business rather than standard producer agreements used by major labels.
 A producer who works on a major label project will generally have an experienced music attorney who will negotiate these deals on their behalf.
 Often, the upfront money that a small label or an indie artist can offer, if any at all, will not allow a producer to hire a lawyer.

 This installment of the series is intended for producers in that situation as well as for indie artists and small labels.